-16. Parent and ultimate parent undertaking
+15. Parent and ultimate parent undertaking

-The Company's immediate parent and ultimate parent is Aberdeen, which is incorporated in the United Kingdom and registered in Scotland.
+The Company's immediate parent undertaking is Standard Life Savings Limited and its ultimate parent is Aberdeen, both of which are incorporated in the United Kingdom and registered in Scotland.

 The most senior parent entity producing publicly available financial statements is Aberdeen.
 Copies of the consolidated Annual Report and Accounts are available to the public from 1 George Street, Edinburgh, EH2 2LL, or to download on the website www.aberdeenplc.com.